 Tasted neat in a Glencairn after a few minutes rest …

 Color: rich copper (a shade darker than modern WT 101)

 Nose: rich vanilla, caramel, honey, oak, mellow rickhouse funk, baking spice, leather, floral perfume, orange zest

 Taste: (surprisingly soft texture) honey, vanilla, caramel, pepper, sweet musty oak, baking spice, floral perfume, orange zest

-Overall: I’ll have to say, I’m quite impressed with this particular Kentucky Spirit.
-While not entirely “dusty Turkey” in character, it’s much closer to older Wild Turkey profiles than modern Wild Turkey profiles.
-For example – I’d say it has some of the creamy vanilla of the early 1990’s 101/8, yet the citrus spice of the late 1990’s 101.
-And this pour definitely tastes at least eight years in age – I’d argue higher if I had more to sample and compare.
-It’s certainly one of those barrels/bottles to seek out, yet being a 2009 is likely long gone from shelves (though I have been able to find bottles as old as 2011 recently, so keep the faith).
-I’m giving this ’09 Wild Turkey Kentucky Spirit a much-deserved B+ (and I’d likely go A- if I had more time with it).
+Overall: I’ll have to say, I’m certainly impressed with this Kentucky Spirit.
+While not entirely dusty Turkey in character, it’s much closer to an older Wild Turkey profile than a modern Wild Turkey profile.
+For example – I’d say it has some of the creamy vanilla of the early-1990’s 101/8, yet the citrus spice of the late-1990’s 101.
+And this pour definitely tastes at least eight years in age.
+(I’d argue higher if I had more to sample and compare.)
+It’s one of those bottles to seek out, though being a 2009 release it’s likely long gone from shelves (Side note: I’ve been able to find bottles as old as 2011 recently, so keep the faith).